Sales Meeting Ideas to Increase Your Team’s Productivity

 Steven Rogelberg conducted a survey on industry professionals and found alarming statistics such as:

 - 65% said meetings keep them from completing their own work

 - 71% said meetings are unproductive and inefficient

-With that in mind, you shouldn’t stick to your same-old meeting schedule just because that’s what you’re comfortable with.
+With that in mind, it’s important that you continue to reflect and improve your meeting structure.
 Openness to new strategies and ideas can benefit your team and the overall outcome of your sales meetings.